-In both authentication examples, the first step is to wait for an intent notification.
+The first step is to wait for an intent notification.
 The intent operation tells the application that a user has placed their Nymi Band on an NFC reader that is connected to the workstation.
 The intent operation returns a device ID, which is the standard identifier of a Nymi Band in the CWP solution.